4-Day Nusa Penida Itinerary – Bali’s Blue Paradise Island

-Bali day trippers to Nusa Penida island generally visit only the top Instagram hotspots like Kelingking Beach and Diamond Beach, but there are so many other amazing things to see here.
+Bali day trippers to the blue paradise island of Nusa Penida usually only visit the top Instagram hotspots like Kelingking Beach and Diamond Beach, but there are so many other amazing things to add to your itinerary.

 From hidden beaches, to massive cliffs, sea caves and coral gardens, this island off the coast of Bali has every kind of exotic scenery imaginable.

-This 4-day itinerary will guide you through some of the unmissable highlights of Penida, along with some hidden gems that most day tours miss out on.
+This 4-day Nusa Penida itinerary will guide you through some of the unmissable highlights of the island, along with some hidden gems that most day tours miss out on.

 You can click the links for more information on each of these sights as you go!

-This entire itinerary takes place on Nusa Penida island in the province of Bali, but first you have to get there!
+This entire Nusa Penida itinerary takes place on Penida island in the province of Bali, but first you have to get there!

 Fly to Ngurah Rai International Airport (DPS) in Bali, which is served by a bunch of budget friendly airlines with good ratings.